 Rome is a fantastic city to visit – from the brilliant centuries-old architectural beauties and Classical art from well-known artists to the mouth-watering food found in the many grand restaurants.
 Seeing the best of Rome in 2 days can seem daunting, but it can be done.
 To prove this to you, we’ve put together a full and exciting 2 day Rome itinerary.
-Have a look, take inspiration and make the most out of your 2 days in Rome.
+Have a look, take inspiration and make the most out of your 2 days in Rome, in this beautiful city.

 16 Best Things to Do in Rome in 2 Days